JasonVolkoff/Questing-Flask/README.md

 Questing uses PostgreSQL with Flask-Migrate to handle the migration repository.
 You may be familiar with `flask run` as a sub-command for flask. `flask db` is a sub-command for Flask-Migrate.

--   When first pulling the repo, you'll have the migration scripts already present in `./backend/migrations/alembic.ini`
+-   When first pulling the repo, you'll have the migration scripts already present in `./backend/migrations/versions/`
 -   This script is used to create the database tables which are reflected by the models in `./backend/models`
 -   You'll next want to run this script using `flask db upgrade` to create the tables in your local DB.
 -   If you pull a branch from remote with new/update models, you'll run the update command again.
 -   If you make changes to any of the models, before pushing to remote you _must_ run the following command:
     `flask db migrate`
-    -   This will generate the necessary scripts in your `alembic.ini` file so that everyone's local database will be the same.
+    -   This will generate the necessary scripts in your `./migrations/versions/` folder so that everyone's local database will be the same.

 # GIT Workflow